Careers360 Logo

 (c) Immunological Adaptations: Some parasites engulf antigens from the host.
 Some parasites disturb the immunological function of the host.
 These mechanisms help the parasite survive immunological response of the host.

 (d) Biochemical Adaptations: Many endoparasites do not produce digestive enzymes.
 They rely on the host’s digestive enzymes and absorb the simple nutrients.
 Endoparasites do not carry out the synthetic reaction.
-This is possible because their energy need is very low, which is fulfilled from the host’s resources.
+This is possible because their energy need are very low, which is fulfilled from the host’s resources.

 Question:9

 Do you agree that regional and local variations exist within each biome?
-Substantiate your answer with suitable example.
+Substantiate your answer with a suitable example.

 Answer: